List of Duck Dodgers characters: Instant Martians

-Instant Martians are strange bird-like Martian beings with purple hair.
-They were used briefly by Commander X-2 as an escape ploy.
+Instant Martians are bird-like Martian creatures who Commander X-2 uses in an escape ploy.
 They emerge from minuscule seeds that are activated when they come in contact with water.
-They first appeared in the 1958 cartoon "Hare-Way to the Stars", in which Marvin the Martian ordered them to capture Bugs Bunny.

 Other villains

 Catapoids

-Catapoids are caterpillar-like aliens who take the form of girls when Duck Dodgers first encounters them.
+Catapoids (voiced by Grey DeLisle) are caterpillar-like aliens who take the form of girls when Duck Dodgers first encounters them.
 One of them appears in the Legion of Duck Doom in girl form, but has no dialogue.
-The Catapoids were voiced by Grey DeLisle.

 Count Muerte

-Count Muerte is a fat-sucking vampire who hypnotized Duck Dodgers to help him in a plot to suck the fat out of the Eager Young Space Cadet.
-Cadet destroyed Count Muerte by using a fat-free cheese duplicate of himself.
-Count Muerte returned from the dead as a member of Agent Roboto's Legion of Duck Doom.
-He is reminiscent of the Looney Tunes character Count Bloodcount.
-Muerte was voiced by Jeff Bennett.
+Count Muerte (voiced by Jeff Bennett) is a fat-sucking vampire who hypnotizes Duck Dodgers to help him in a plot to suck the fat out of the Eager Young Space Cadet.
+Cadet destroys Count Muerte by using a fat-free cheese duplicate of himself.
+Muerte later returns as a member of the Legion of Duck Doom.